 However, if sheathing is substantially decayed, damaged, missing or infested with penetrated mold or insects, removing siding to replace sheathing and install an effective weather barrier (such as housewrap) may be warranted.

-If the sheathing behind the flashing is solid, the flashing MUST be held away from the sheathing to allow air access and drying.
-One way is to slit the flashing about 2 inches from the studs, fold down the flap until the sheathing is dry, then repair it with adhesive window flashing material taped on both sides of the slits to restore it.
-Or, you may trim away the top part of the flashing to clean behind it and allow drying, but leave 2-3 inches to protect insulation from water that drains behind the bricks.
-Put and retain shims or other spacers between the flashing and wood, fiberboard or gypsum sheathing to allow air to reach the sheathing.
+If the sheathing behind the flashing is undamaged and will be retained, the flashing must be held away from the sheathing to allow air access and drying.
+One way is to slit the flashing about 2 inches from the studs, fold down the flap until the sheathing is dry, then repair it with asphalt-based, adhesive window flashing tape on both sides of the slits to restore it.
+Or, you may trim away the top part of the flashing to clean behind it and allow drying, but leave 3-4 inches to protect insulation from water that drains behind the bricks and insert shims or other spacers between the flashing and sheathing to allow air to reach the sheathing during dryout.

-Also, make sure that water can drain out from the weep holes in the bottom course of bricks.
-See the next question.
+Another option is to coat the wood bottom plate, bottom of studs and brick ledge with liquid applied flashing, after cleaning away all debris.
+Make sure that water can drain out from the weep holes in the bottom course of bricks.
+(See the next question.)

 Quite a bit of rain water goes through bricks and drains down the gap between brick veneer and sheathing.
 That’s why brick veneer should have weep holes in the bottom course that allow water to drain out.
 It’s best to also have weep holes or an open top behind the top course of bricks to allow air flow, which helps drainage and drying.

 It’s common for bottom weep holes to be clogged with mortar droppings behind them and debris in them.
 Clean out debris.
-A drill may be helpful to tunnel into the mortar droppings and improve drainage.
-It’s best to remove as much of the mortar droppings at the bottom as you can, since it creates a dam that could lead to pooling of water and wetting of framing or insulation.
+A drill may be helpful to reopen weep holes and improve drainage.
+It’s best to remove as much of the mortar droppings at the bottom of the gap as you can, since it creates a dam that could lead to pooling of water and wetting of framing or insulation.
 If there are no weep holes, remove mortar between every third brick on the bottom course.

 Replacement is important, but the brick ties are in the way of attaching new sheathing to the exterior side of the studs.
-The method and materials used need to create an effective “drainage plane” to keep the substantial amount of rainwater that gets through brick from wetting insulation and wood.
-There also needs to be a drainage gap to allow water to drain down and out the brick weep holes.
+Any method and materials used need to create an effective “drainage plane” (water barrier system) to keep the substantial amount of rainwater that gets through brick from wetting insulation and wood.
+There also needs to be a drainage gap to allow water to drain down and out the weep holes.
 If water cannot drain out, the bricks are likely to stay wet enough to grow unsightly algae and cause a maintenance problem.

 If the existing sheathing provided a structural function, a means to replace that structural capacity is also needed.
 A structural engineer, architect or building code tables can help determine needed “shear load” (to resist racking or leaning) and if the sheathing or other methods (such as corner bracing) provided it, or need to be added.
-The good news is most of the homes flooded this year are not in very high wind zones.
+The higher the wind zone, the more load capacity needed.

-The “best practice” is to remove the brick veneer and brick ties, replace sheathing from the exterior with plywood or OSB, install a weather barrier (house wrap or other type) properly integrated shingle-fashion with window and brick ledge flashings, then install new brick, siding or other finish.
+The “best practice” is to remove the brick veneer and brick ties, replace sheathing from the exterior with plywood or other flood-hardy material, install a weather barrier (house wrap, liquid applied, or other type) properly integrated shingle-fashion with new window and brick ledge flashings, then install new brick veneer, siding or other finish.
 This is costly, but offers the best and lowest risk restoration.

-Many homeowners and contractors have grappled with what to do when they just cannot financially manage the best practice approach of removing brick veneer and brick ties to replace sheathing.
+Many homeowners and contractors have grappled with what to do when they just cannot financially manage the best practice approach of removing brick veneer to replace sheathing and weather resistant barriers (WRB).
 Alternative sheathing replacement methods (whether partial or full height) are being used.

-Following are two approaches that have some practical advantages along with limitations and risks to consider when making an informed decision.
+Following are alternative restoration approaches (after removal of damaged sheathing, mortar droppings and weep hole blockages) that have some practical advantages along with limitations and risks to consider when making an informed decision.
 (Note: These methods are not standard building practices.
 Consult your licensed contractor, building official and insurance inspector for acceptability of any repair method considered.)

 We don’t endorse any particular product, but a few rainscreen and attic baffle products we’ve seen which could provide good drainage include (in alphabetical order):